Beware: All watch lists and portfolio management tools are not created equal

 Even the institutions where we place our funds and do our trading don’t offer everything you need, especially when it comes to EOFY performance and tax reporting.
 And if you’re like me and maintain more than one trading account (and have multiple super accounts), it’s impossible for these systems to talk to one another.
 Keep in mind, these are banks, focused primarily on well, being banks.

-So be careful not to get fooled by watch lists and tools masquerading as proper portfolio management systems and use Sharesight.
-Organise your portfolio histories, sync your future trades, and get all your investments speaking the same language.
+So be careful not to get fooled by watch lists and tools masquerading as proper portfolio management systems.
+Organise your portfolio histories, sync your future trades, and get all your investments speaking the same language by signing-up for Sharesight.